 Sei Kodama came across the Pacific about a year ago, from Japan.
 Her home was 100 miles from Tokyo, and there her parents live.
 Her brother cared for her several months, and after his departure from Seattle to become a student at the medical college at Salem, Ore., she went to live with the Japanese minister and his wife.
-She secured employment in the Nagel & Trager glove factory, on Second Avenue South, and there lies the cause for all this great tempest, that comes near upsetting the teapot, according to the story the girl herthis trouble come because she was given position that before was held by a bad un-Christian woman in same glove factory-at least, so we suppose was
+She secured employment in the Nagel & Trager glove factory, on Second Avenue South, and there lies the cause for all this great tempest, that comes near upsetting the teapot, according to the story the girl herself tells.